 “The challenges we face today in behavioral health are too big to confront with only the solutions that have worked in the past,” Cauffield said.
 “We launched this summit to encourage leaders to share how they’re addressing issues never before confronted.
 The response has been tremendous.
 What we’re learning from our providers will undoubtably save lives.”

 Author and keynote speaker Nick Kittle reiterated the summit’s theme about innovation taking courage.
 He compared innovation to creating trauma.
 “Innovation is hard because it requires change,” Kittle said.
 “Mentally, change is trauma.
 So, innovation is literally creating trauma.”

 Kittle challenged summit attendees to examine closely what holds them back from innovating, and to embrace new ideas and risk-taking.

 “Controversy often creates moments of opportunity, if you lean into it,” he said.
 “Establish the urgency.
 If we build urgency, we can get into it.
 If you’re not excited about what you’re selling, why would anyone else be?”

-Other speakers at the event included international fundraising expert Bob Carter, a founding member of the World Health Organization Foundation.
-On April 20, a panel of the state’s top behavioral health funders discussed what they look for in proposals they review.
-Another panel of experts discussed how they are promoting innovation and addressing systemic barriers to increase access to care.
+Other speakers at the event included global fundraising expert Bob Carter, a founding member of the World Health Organization Foundation.
+On April 20, a panel of the state’s top behavioral health funders discussed how they promote and support innovation in the field to remove systemic barriers and improve timely access to evidence-based care.
+Another panel of recovery peer specialists and leaders highlighted innovative ways that peers are making a difference in the state funded system of care..
 A full list of presenters and speakers is available online here.

-Funding for the event came from sponsors including the Florida Department of Children and Families, Humana, Humana Healthy Horizons in Florida, Here4Youth Mental Health Initiative, Nona Scientific Laboratory, Health-Tec Consultants and others.
+Funding for the event came from sponsors including the Florida Department of Children and Families, Humana, Humana Healthy Horizons in Florida, the Here4YOUth Initiative of Charles & Margery Barancik Foundation and Gulf Coast Community Foundation, Nona Scientific Laboratory, and Health-Tech Consultants.